guumaster/random-collections/KRE-notes.md.md

 2. Use case implementation (Gus)

-On top of that base layer we have defined a new one with our own abstractions, trying to cover complexity with simple concepts.
+On top of that base layer that i we have defined a new one with our own abstractions, trying to cover complexity with simple concepts.

 **Konstellation Runtime Engine**